 Starts the Cassandra Java server process.

-|-f||Start the cassandra process in foreground (default is to start as a background process).|
+|-f||Start the cassandra process in foreground.
+The default is to start as background process.|

 |-p filename||Log the process ID in the named file.
 Useful for stopping Cassandra by killing its PID.|

 - In a multi-instance deployment, multiple Cassandra instances will independently assume that all CPU processors are available to it.
 This setting allows you to specify a smaller set of processors and perhaps have affinity.

 - The directory location of the cassandra.yaml file.